nevakrien/Turing-compiler/README.md

 as of now there are 2 major tools:
 1. tape_tool: used to mainpulate .tape files
 2. run_turing: runs a turing machine described in .t on a .tape file and writes the output to anoter .tape file
+3. tmc0: not yet functional would compile a .t file into a binary when its done

 # benchmarking
 from the tests I ran on the interpeter it apears that not keeping track of the counter has a small yet semi consistent advantage.